Beaver Builder Review: The Best Content Builder Around? Truth or Hype?

 - It’s compatible with WooCommerce, and includes WooCommerce content elements.

-💰 Beaver Builder pricing
+💰 Beaver Builder Pricing

 Here’s the official pricing table:

 Beaver Builder is more expensive than its two main competitors: Elementor and Divi Builder.
-Plus, if you, for example, want to match the features of Elementor Pro, you’d also need to get Beaver Themer, which is sold separately for $147.
+Plus, if, for example, you want to match the features of Elementor Pro, you’d also need to get Beaver Themer, which is sold separately for $147.

-On a more positive note, the key advantage that Beaver Builder has is that you can use it on an unlimited number of sites, regardless of the plan you choose.
+On a more positive note, the key advantage Beaver Builder has is that you can use it on an unlimited number of sites, regardless of the plan you choose.

 Let’s move on to the next section in our Beaver Builder review: